BASF to gradually resume chemical production after accident

 Downstream sites which have been shut down because they rely on supply from the steam crackers will also resume operations as a result, BASF said in a statement.

-Earlier on Wednesday divers retrieved a body from the harbour at BASF's flagship production site, the third victim of the blast, which also injured 25 people.

-BASF added that in total, 24 sites including the steam crackers are currently off stream or working at reduced loads as a result of the accident, which was the worst in the German chemical industry in more than 20 years.
+It added that in total, 24 sites including the steam crackers are currently off stream or working at reduced loads as a result of the accident, which killed three and injured 25.

-The Monday explosion occurred on a supply line connecting the harbour and a tank depot but the cause is yet unknown.

-BASF said it declared force majeure for the purchase of naphtha, ethylene and propylene, freeing it from contractual liabilities towards external suppliers of the chemicals.

 (Reporting by Ludwig Burger; Editing by Victoria Bryan)